On polynomial representation functions for multilinear forms: Proof of Theorem

 where $1\leq p,q< \infty$ and $\frac{1}{p}+\frac{1}{q}=1$.
 Choosing $p=\frac{2k+1}{2k}$, $q=2k+1$, $u=F_{\cA}(z)^{2k}h_M(z)^{\frac{4k}{2k+1}}$ and $v=h_M(z)^{\frac{2}{2k+1}}$ in~\eqref{eq:holder} and simplifying conveniently the exponents we get the inequality

 We get bounds for both the numerator and the denominator of the right hand side of~\eqref{eq:holder1} by applying Parseval's Theorem.
-More concretely, for the numerator we apply a similar argument that the one used to get bound~\eqref{eq:bound1}, getting
+More concretely, for the numerator we apply an argument similar to the one used to get bound~\eqref{eq:bound1}, getting

 for a certain constant $C_3$, and for the denominator we integrate directly (using Parseval's Theorem)

 Consequently, we deduce that